spokenwebsites/SWSearchEngine/README.md

 11. Create a new directory and copy backup content: `mkdir swallow2 && cp backup-xxx/ swallow2/`
 12. Exit SSH and recreate core: `make create swallow2`.

+Once the folder is uploaded through SFTP for successfully creating the core run the following command:

+`make create-core swallow_2025_10_22  swallow_2025_10_22  production`

 ## 📥 Ingesting New Metadata with Traject